This book includes fieldwork from five continents and demonstrates the breadth of techniques used by environmental criminologists to understand crime.

 This book highlights the broad array of crime types – from package theft in the suburbs to poaching in the Nile basin – that environmental criminology is well suited to address.
 Finally, it advances methods and techniques, tests established protocols, and offers reflections on experiences during fieldwork, demonstrating the value of the techniques for environmental criminology and offering solutions to crime problems.

-The chapters in this book were originally published as a special issue of Criminal Justice Studies.
+The chapters in this book were originally published in special issues of Criminal Justice Studies.

 Table of Contents